tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ## User Benefit

-Users who are actually using factories and read/write methods from `Tensors/Tensor` might observe great performance improvements after switching to the new set of I/O utilities.
+Users who are actually using factories and read/write methods from `Tensors/Tensor` classes might observe great performance improvements after switching to the new set of I/O utilities.

-Users executing their operations in an eager environment will also find very useful and performant to access directly the tensor data without the need of copying their buffer.
+Users executing their operations in an eager environment will also find very useful and efficient to access directly the tensor data without the need of copying their buffer.

 ## Design Proposal